 Evergreen, Ground covers, Shrubs

-Native from British Columbia to Northern California, eastward to Rocky Mountains.
-To 1 ft. high and 3 ft. wide, spreading by underground stems.
+Native from British Columbia to Northern California, eastward to the Rocky Mountains.
+Grows to 1 ft. high and 3 ft. wide, spreading by underground stems.
 One of the best mahonias for winter color: dull blue-green leaves turn bronzy or pinkish when cold weather arrives.
 Short clusters of flowers in mid- to late spring are followed by blue berries.
-Good ground cover.
+Good groundcover.
 Full sun or partial shade.
 Little or no water.